Revature-Tech-Support/TechSupport_File/README.md

 ## Goal:
-Uploading, storing, and sending files on a user by user and chat by chat basis with all kinds of media formats (pdf, video, markdown, etc.).
+Uploading, storing, and sending files on a user-by-user and chat-by-chat basis with all kinds of media formats (pdf, video, markdown, etc.).

 ## User Stories: